[ + link to: WOSS fiction ]

 Z: I will admit, that doubts sometimes assail me, on this score.
 It is up to me now to try to express why I nevertheless adhere to the natural law view.

-The evidence of the "law written in our hearts" is "merely" subjective insofar as it is felt from inside.
-But the fact that so many people have felt it, is objective historically.
+The evidence of the "law written in our hearts" is, admittedly, "merely" subjective insofar as it is felt from inside.
+Nevertheless the fact that so many people have felt it, is objective historically.
+It leaves a footprint or casts a shadow or shines a light (pick your own metaphor) too big to ignore.

 Dr L: You are talking about...